hungrylittlebear/fruit-ninja-ios/README.md

 ## Inspiration

-Participated in a game development one day hackathon and I thought it would be fun to bring our beloved Desktop game Fruit Ninja to iOS!
+Participated in a one-day game development hackathon and I thought it would be fun to bring our beloved Desktop game Fruit Ninja to iOS!

 Recreated a few similar level experiences from the Desktop version as well as added some fun new puzzles to solve.